thorbenortmann/ud-ds-nd-p1-stackoverflow-data/README.md

 ## Results
-The main findings of the code can be found at the post available [here]().
+The main findings of the code can be found at the medium post available [here](https://medium.com/@thorbeno/which-programming-language-should-you-pick-19a0dd17c32b).

 ## Licensing, Authors, Acknowledgements